Stability of Chandrasekhar's nonlinear force-free fields: Introduction

 \\ there exists a weak ideal limit $(u,B)$ of Leray--Hopf solutions to (1.1)--(1.2) for $(u_0,B_0)$ such that

 \end{thm}

-\begin{rem} For weak nonresistive limits of Leray--Hopf solutions, the same stability result as Theorem 1.1 holds.
-The stability result also holds for unique strong solutions to ideal MHD and nonresistive MHD up to maximal existence time; see \cite{CMZ} for local well-posedness of ideal MHD. \end{rem}
+\begin{rem} For weak non-resistive limits of Leray--Hopf solutions, the same stability result as Theorem 1.1 holds.
+The stability result also holds for unique strong solutions to ideal MHD and non-resistive MHD up to maximal existence time; see \cite{CMZ} for local well-posedness of ideal MHD. \end{rem}

+\begin{rem}[Three Taylor states] When $\Omega$ is an open ball with radius $R>0$, the three Taylor states ${\mathcal{S}}_{h}=\{U_j\}_{j=1}^{3}$ exist for given helicity $h\neq 0$.
+They are axisymmetric about the $x_j$-axis.
+This fact can be observed from the toroidal-poloidal decomposition to linear force-free fields in $\Omega$,